gaehlerm/SoftwareEngineering/README.md

 Let’s be honest.
 A function, or even worse a method, of about a thousand lines is an absolute nightmare.
 It lacks interfaces.
 No one will ever understand it with all its corner cases.
 There are so many variables around that no one is able to comprehend the state your code is in.
 It is absolutely impossible.
 No one is ever going to touch such a function.
 You might be able to make some small changes, but you are not fixing it fundamentally.
 The only way to really change it is a complete rewrite.
 The hardest part about it is getting the specification what the function actually did so far.
 If bugs are absolutely not allowed, you’d better just leave the function as is.
 Just work your way around it and accept the fact that at some point you'll have to rewrite it.

-## Refactoring Legacy Code

-[WELC]
-// WIP

-// Stuff here is from Feathers book.
-Read it again and add some more stuff here.
-// It's not really about refactoring anymore.
-The refactoring has been treated in the previous section.
-This is more about the problems you face when refactoring.

 ## Seams

 Writing tests would be a very noble thing to do, but it is not always that easy.
 As I explained before, how easily you can write tests depends highly on the quality of your code.
 In order to write tests, you need something you can get a hold on.
 Michael Feathers calls this a "seam".
 "A seam is a place where you can alter behavior in your program without editing in that place."
 [WELC] Vice versa, you can edit it elsewhere, in the so-called enabling point.

 There are several different ways to implement seams.
-The best seams are interfaces and dependency injection.
+The best seams are interfaces using dependency injection.
 They are very easy to deal with and resemble normal code.
 Just create a new implementation of the interface or inject it and you are done.

 Some of the seams explained in [Working Effectively with Legacy Code] change the behavior on the compiler level, either by the linker or the preprocessor.
 Needless to say that implementing such kind of fancy seams is a fairly desperate measure.
 Such techniques resemble strongly black magic and should be avoided.
+And they are not possible when programming Python.

 The most common seam is simply function arguments.
 It is not mentioned in Working Effectively with Legacy Code and the following code is just a strictly worse version of using dependency injection, but it is still a seam.